Is Chinese medicine safe?

 conditions such as addiction, stroke rehabilitation, headache, menstrual

-osteoarthritis, low back pain,
+tennis elbow, low back pain,

 carpal tunnel syndrome, and asthma.
 In general,